acarrera94/ReduxInstagram/readme.md

-# Learn Redux
+# Redux Instagram

 A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+Photos and comments are static.
+This was part of a tutorial

 ## Running